-far and wide to spread the truth which he had found; and the large list of his writings attests A.D.
-140-150, his intellectual zeal and activity.
+far and wide to spread the truth which he had found; and the large list of his writings attests A.B.
+140-150 his intellectual zeal and activity.
 Of those which now bear his name two Apologies and the Dialogue with Trypho are genuine beyond doubt: and present a lively picture of the relations of Christianity, not indeed to the Christian Church, but to Judaism and heathenism.
 This distinction is of the greatest importance in dealing with the evidence which they furnish on the history of the Christian Scriptures.
 From a disregard of the original destination of Justin's essays the most false deductions have been drawn.
-It is obvious that the life of Christ and not the apostolic teaching would be the centre of his arguments both with Jew and Gentile.
+It is obvious that the life of Christ and not the anostolic teaching would be the centre of his arguments both with Jew and Gentile.
 Prophecy and history were the open provinces in which he could freely work.
 He may have been, and probably was, constitutionally inclined to dwell on CHAP.
 IV. this external aspect of Christianity, as distin- A.D.
 120-170. guished from its logical development; but under any circumstances his work necessarily led him to rest in it, at least in those writings which have come down to us.
 It was enough if he could bring men to listen to the fuller instruction of the Christian teacher.
 It was not his task to anticipate the discipline or duties of the catechist.
 To forget this limitation of his office was to forget the very business of an Apologist.
 Thus we may expect from him the outlines of the Gospel, but not an exposition of Christian doctrine.

 This expectation is largely fulfilled.
-It would Histestimony be possible to re-write from Justin's works a contents and siderable part of the records of Christ's Life as given by the first three Evangelists1.
+It would Histestimony be possible to re-write from Justin's works a considerable part of the records of Christ's Life as given by the first three Evangelists1.
 By putting together various passages from these we can collect almost all the details of the history of the Birth and Infancy of our Lord, of the mission of John, of the Baptism, of the Passion, Resurrection and Ascension, which are given in the synoptic Gospels.
 The references which they contain to the Miracles are naturally very few.
-On the contrary, with the exception of the Parables, quotations occur from most of the Lord's Discourses.
-At times the narratives of St Matthew and St Luke are interwoven; here and there the addition of some minute trait, or the higher colouring of the picture, marks the freedom with which the rhetorician uses his materials: but generally Justin's references present the closest
+On the contrary, with the exception of the Parables. quotations occur from most of the Lord's Discourses.
+At times the narratives of St Matthew and St Luke are interwoven: here and there the addition of some minute trait, or the higher colouring of the picture, marks the freedom with which the rhetorician uses his materials; but generally Justin's references present the closest style of the Gospels.
+Nor is the general resemblance of the quotations which he makes from Christ's teaching to the style of the Evangelists less striking.
+However much he condenses, combines, transposes, the words which they have preserved, yet, with very few exceptions, he retains through all these changes the characteristics of the New Testament dialect without the admixture of any foreign element.